rpashev/weather-app-react/README.md

 ## General Information

-I like playing with external APIs so I decided to create an application using the Open Weather API, containing all CRUD operations and visualizing the data in nice charts and a map.
+I like playing with external APIs so I decided to create an application using the [Open Weather API](https://openweathermap.org/), containing all CRUD operations and visualizing the data in nice charts and an interactive map.
 Practicing Tailwind was also a goal of mine so I was looking for an opportunity to build an application using the CSS framework along with the trusty React.

 ## Challenges

 - figuring out how to properly use the [Open Weather API](https://openweathermap.org/)
 - first time using Tailwind was a fun but at times challenging process
 - first time using Zod for validating API responses took some digging into the documentation but proved very useful
-- integratig the Leaflet map with the different weather layers required some configurations as well as produced some styling difficulties
+- integrating the Leaflet map with the different weather layers required some configurations as well as produced some styling difficulties
-- view a settings page, where user can change language, units, dark/light mode and enable/disable location permission.
 - implementing the app in different languages, including more exotic like Chinese and Hindi
 - implementing settings for switching between imperial and metric units